drlukeallen/NCD-Policy-Implementation/README.md

 Authors: Luke Allen, Hampus Holmer, and Simon Wigley
 Draft: 15 Nov 2020
 Data and code not to be used or cited without permission of authors

+R code produce results for lasso procedure and multiplicative interaction models.
+Stata files produce all other results.